Chariot (film): Reception

-On the review aggregator website Rotten Tomatoes, 13% of 16 critics' reviews are positive, with an average rating of 3.90/10.

 Odie Henderson of RogerEbert.com awarded the film one and a half stars and wrote, "...by making all the wondrous ideas surrounding his protagonist’s main story seem mundane, Sigal undermines his own universe."

 Luke Y. Thompson of The A.V.
-Club graded the film a C- and wrote, "Ultimately, Chariot certainly doesn’t lack ambition, just execution."
+Club graded the film a C− and wrote, "Ultimately, Chariot certainly doesn’t lack ambition, just execution."

 Julian Roman of MovieWeb gave the film a negative review and wrote, "Chariot is a hollow and absurd exploration of the afterlife.
 What begins as an interesting metaphysical dilemma devolves into gimmicky theatrics that make no sense whatsoever."

 Alexander Harrison of Screen Rant awarded the film two stars out of five and wrote, "Ultimately, what moments do flash in Chariot are not enough to overcome the feelings of confusion and aggravation its viewers are left with..."

 Sumner Forbes of Film Threat rated the film a 7 out of 10 and wrote, "Chariot may not blow anyone away with its inventiveness, but it’s right at home in the family of darkly funny science fiction films that are enjoyable to watch late at night."